THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 The last bottom job we had was at Nanny Cay in the BVIs in November 2015.
 As that was our first bottom job, everything was just given a soft cleaning and then paint was applied over the existing stuff.
 We were launched in Nanny Cay on November 27th, 2015.

-When we hauled SH out in Whangarei on December 8th, 2016, it had been 377 days in the water.
+When we hauled SH out at Norsand Boatyard in Whangarei on December 8th, 2016, it had been 377 days in the water.
 She was looking pretty dirty in general.

-The lift process included a power washing.
+The lifting process included power washing.
 We were surprised that upon power washing, the paint AND PRIMER on our mini keels washed off.
 It was obvious that the fiberglass had not been sanded before the primer was applied.

 We went back and forth with FP over this for a few days.
 We are outside of warranty, and FP says the primer company told them it would be fine not to sand.
 Basically, we’ve got conflicting information, but we do know that the primer should not have come off with a simple power washing.

 We paid Norsand to scrape and sand the hull of the boat and prepare for the paint application.
-This was only a few hundred NZD.
+This was only a few hundred NZD, for a very messy job.

 David and I decided to save ourselves money and apply the paint ourselves.
 We purchased: